Transport

 Passenger Rail Agency of South Africa

-PRASA was established in terms of the Legal Succession to the South African Transport Services Amendment Act of 2008, with the primary mandate of providing rail commuter services within, to and from South Africa in the public interest.
+PRASA was established in terms of the Legal Succession to the South African Transport Services Amendment Act of 2008.
+Its primary mandate it to provide rail commuter services within, to and from South Africa in the public interest.
 The agency also provides long‐haul passenger rail and bus services within, to and from South Africa.

 South African National Roads Agency Limited

-The SANRAL was established in terms of the SANRAL and National Roads Act of 1998.
-The agency is responsible for the planning, design, construction, operation, management, control, maintenance and rehabilitation of the South African national road network, including the financing of these functions.
-This includes toll and non‐toll roads.
+SANRAL was established in terms of the SANRAL and National Roads Act of 1998.
+It is responsible for the planning, design, construction, operation, management, control, maintenance and rehabilitation of the South African national road network, including the financing of these functions, for both toll and non‐toll roads.

 Ports Regulator of South Africa